Waziup/waziup.io-old/content/courses/waziapps_jupyter/index.md

 ___________________________________________________________________________________________________________________

-Build and run Docker image for Jupyterlab
+Build and run Docker image for JupyterLab
 -----------------------------------------

 If you want to build it from source you have to follow these steps.